Stod (Plzeň-South District): Administrative division

+Etymology

+Although the village was ethnically Czech at the time of its foundation, the name probably originated from the Middle High German word stode (i.e. 'river bank') and referred to its location on the bank of the Radbuza River.

 Geography

 Stod is located about 18 km southwest of Plzeň.
 It lies on the border between the Plasy Uplands and Švihov Highlands.
 The highest point is a nameless hill at 460 m above sea level.
 The town is situated at the confluence of the Radbuza and Merklínka rivers.